Ruckz279/MobileComputingProject/README.md

- •     The main screens of Daily diet plan is designed as a bottom navigation application  with two tabs:
+ •     The main screens of Daily diet plan is designed as a bottom navigation with two tabs:
    a) Home tab: Displays the values of recommended calorie estimation, Body mass index (BMI), weight in kilograms and BMI category as status.